 The sharing of passwords for a new hire can also pose a security risk to your organization.
 Passwords are sent to team leaders or superiors—and they should simply be passed on to the new employees.
 Or the new employee’s private email address is used to send the password quickly.

-If you use intermediaries, sticky notes, send passwords to private email addresses that can be accessed on public networks, or another shortcut, you’re creating opportunities for process to fail.
+If you use intermediaries, sticky notes, send passwords to private email addresses that can be accessed on public networks, or another shortcut, you’re creating opportunities for a process to fail.

 3) Orphaned accounts are security risks.